Inpatient Alcohol Rehab in Battle Creek, Michigan

-According to the National Survey on Drug Use and Health (NSDUH), 14.1 million Americans ages 18 and older had alcohol use disorder in 2017, only a fraction of those attend inpatient alcohol rehab.
-Alcoholism is more prevalent in men than in women.
-In fact, it affects 9 million men in comparison to 5.1 million women.
+According to the National Survey on Drug Use and Health (NSDUH), 14.1 million Americans ages 18 and older had alcohol use disorder in 2017, but only a small fraction of those people attended a drug or alcohol treatment facility.

-There is no doubt that alcoholism is a major public health concern, especially considering that 88,000 Americans die annually from alcohol-related causes.
-Alcohol remains the third leading preventable cause of death across the country.
+There is no doubt that alcohol abuse is a major public health concern, especially considering that 88,000 Americans die annually from alcohol-related causes.
+In addition, alcohol remains the third leading preventable cause of death across the country.
+As a result, it’s crucial that people suffering from alcohol abuse get the inpatient rehab services they need.

 Despite alcoholism being as prevalent as it is, only about 6.5 percent of adults suffering from alcoholism obtained professional treatment in 2017.
 Rates of inpatient alcohol rehab admissions still remain low today, even though more and more people are in need of help in the Michigan area.